octobercms/docs/setup-configuration.md

 <a name="edge-updates"></a>
 ### Bleeding edge updates

-The October platform and some plugins will implement changes in two stages to ensure overall stability and integrity of the platform.
+The October platform and some marketplace plugins will implement changes in two stages to ensure overall stability and integrity of the platform.
 This means they have a *test build* in addition to the default *stable build*.

-You can instruct the platform to prefer test builds by changing the `edgeUpdates` parameter in the `config/cms.php` configuration file.
+You can instruct the platform to prefer test builds from the marketplace by changing the `edgeUpdates` parameter in the `config/cms.php` configuration file.

     /*
     |--------------------------------------------------------------------------